Blokz101/Veins-Of-Miridan/content/Sessions/Mechanics and Rulings.md

 	- The goal for this is to make some spells and abilities, new or old, feel less bad if the effect does not land.
 For these spells its harder to get a full success, but its also harder to completely waste your turn and spell slot.
 - #### Arcane Focus and Spell Casting
 	- Arcane Focuses are [[Weave Stones]] which has been specially crafted to channel the [[Natural Magic|Weave]].
 Spell casters [[Weave Stones]] are tiered with each level of [[Weave Stone]] corresponding to the max level spell that it can cast.
+- #### Medicine Checks
+	- A successful medicine check will restore 1 hp to a downed party member.